 Combating the Covid-19 Pandemic

 - The United States stands with the people of India as they continue to battle the COVID-19 pandemic.
-The United States has contributed more than $200 million for India’s COVID-19 relief and response efforts since the pandemic began, including more than $50 million in and training for more than 218,000 frontline health workers on infection prevention and control, benefitting more than 43 million Indians.
+The United States has contributed more than $200 million for India’s COVID-19 relief and response efforts since the pandemic began, including more than $50 million in emergency supplies and training for more than 218,000 frontline health workers on infection prevention and control, benefitting more than 43 million Indians.

 - Earlier this year, the United States and India initiated renewal of a memorandum of understanding to collaborate through an International Center of Excellence in Research focused on infectious diseases, including COVID-19 and other emerging threats.